a black typewriter on a blue ground with text "2023 writing awards" and the logos for Wyndham City Council and Arts Assist

 1.2.
 By entering this competition, you agree to accept these terms and conditions of entry.
 If your entry does not comply with these conditions, it will not be valid and will not be accepted.

 1.3.
-Entry is restricted to Victorian residents aged 18 years or over as at 30 June 2023.
-Council staff, Councillors, Arts Assist employees and volunteers, the competition judge (Vikki Petraitis) and their immediate families are not eligible to enter.
+Entry is restricted to Victorian residents aged 18 years or over as at 30 June 2025.
+Council staff, Councillors, the competition judge (Katherine Kovacic) and their immediate families are not eligible to enter.

 1.4.
-Entrants who have published a single-authored book or full-length chapter book with commercial distribution are not eligible to enter.
-Entrants who are self-published and/or have had their work published in anthologies, magazines or journals are eligible to enter.
+Entrants who have published a single-authored fiction book or full-length chapter book with commercial distribution are not eligible to enter.
+Entrants who are self-published and/or have had their work published in anthologies, non-fiction academic texts, magazines or journals are eligible to enter.

 1.5.
-To be eligible for an Arts Assist Local Encouragement Award, the entrant must be a Wyndham resident.
+To be eligible for a Local Encouragement Award, the entrant must be a Wyndham resident.

 2. How to Enter?

 2.1.
-To enter the competition, entrants must submit an original story or poem using the Submittable website between 12:00am on 1 May 2023 and 11:59pm on 30 June 2023.
+To enter the competition, entrants must submit an original story or poem via the Submittable website between 12:01am on 1 May 2025 and 11:59pm on 30 June 2025.
 Entries received outside of this period will not be accepted.

 2.2.
 Entrants acknowledge and agree that:

-(a) they must create a Submittable account in order to submit their entry, which must be retained for the duration of the competition;
+(a) they must create a Submittable account to submit their entry, which must be retained for the duration of the competition;

 (b) creating a Submittable account requires entrants to provide personal information to a third-party provider and agree to their terms of use.
 Council accepts no liability in respect of Submittable’s collection, use or disclosure of entrants’ personal information; and